rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-3/README.md

 ```
 This hostname must match the hostname of the Git repository.

+Provide Git repository access to the `ServiceAccount` that will run the `Pipeleine`:
 ```bash
 oc patch serviceaccount pipeline -p '{"secrets": [{"name": "gitea-credentials"}]}'
 ```